healthschema/healthschema.github.io/_posts/2015-08-08-not-another-healthcare-standard.md

 * different data models
 * different payment schemes (preventing access without paying for use)
 * different, ambigous and conflicting defintions.
-* different granularity (guaranteeing that there will never be and straightforward one-to-one mapping between any of the standards;  rather it will require one-to-many or many-to-one or many-to-many mappings - forever)
+* different granularity (guaranteeing that there will never be any "straightforward" or one-to-one mapping between any of the standards;  rather it will require laborious human expert curation of one-to-many, many-to-one, and many-to-many mappings which are all highly subjective and error prone, with no means of automated checking for consistency).

 **Fifth**, it is technically *impossible* to implement the current HIT standards in any consistent fashion across healthcare systems, because not only are they inconsistent, but they are "flexible", allowing completely implementation-specific versions of each depending on the whim of the implementers.